Questions of Jesus

 Jesus is the Question: The 307 Questions Jesus Asked and the 3 He Answered

 Martin B. Copenhaver

-In the Gospels Jesus asks many more questions than he answers.
+In the Gospels, Jesus asks many more questions than he answers.
 To be precise, Jesus asks 307 questions.
-He is asked 183 of which he only answers 3.
+He is asked 183, of which he only answers 3.
 Asking questions was central to Jesus’ life and teachings.
-In fact, for every question he answers directly he asks—literally—a hundred.
-Jesus is the Question considers the questions Jesus asks—what they tell us about Jesus and, more important, what our responses might say about what it means to follow Him.
+In fact, for every question he answers directly, he asks (literally) a hundred.
+Jesus is the Question considers the questions Jesus asks: what they tell us about Jesus and, more importantly, what our responses might say about what it means to follow Him.